njg4ne/ghsk-cf-workers/README.md

 ## Development

-1. Run `wrangler dev` to start a local instance of the API.
+1. Run `npx wrangler dev` to start a local instance of the API.
 2. Open `http://localhost:8787/` in your browser to see the Swagger interface where you can try the endpoints.
 3. Changes made in the `src/` folder will automatically trigger the server to reload, you only need to refresh the Swagger interface.
+4. The app runs out of `index.ts`

+## Deployment

+1. Have a Cloudflare account
+2. Use `npx wrangler login` to login to Cloudflare
+3. Use `npx wrangler deploy` to deploy to Cloudflare
+4. Visit the Cloudflare dashboard to tweak settings:
+   - add secrets in the form of client_id=client_secret for your GitHub OAuth apps
+   - change the worker's name
+   - add any extra custom domains (note that more than one level of subdomain may require extra SSL certificates) such as `ghsk.your.domain`